Activity

 - First, cut the arm and leg pieces.
 Measure and mark four ¾" stripes across the short side of the paper and have your child cut them out.

-- Next, have him accordion fold the strips, starting at one end and folding back and forth all the way to the other end.
+- Next, have your child accordion-fold the strips, starting at one end and folding back and forth all the way to the other end.

-- Help him cut out the shapes while you sketch out the hands and feet, then have him cut those out too.
+- Help your child cut out the shapes while you sketch out the hands and feet, then have them cut those out, too.

 - Using the black marker, draw outlines on the skull, ribs, and pelvis for your child to color in.
 Outline the eyes and nose on the skull, the ribs of the ribcage, and the holes in the pelvis.